LienM/ai-project-22-23/Bjorn Rexhepi/README.md

 - `Algorithms_Validation_TimedLastItemPrediction_Scenario.ipynb`: Notebook that contains the validation of the models used for this project with `TimedLastItemPrediction` scenario.
 - `Algorithms_Validation_Timed_Scenario.ipynb`: Notebook that contains the validation of the models used for this project with `Timed` scenario.
-- `AR.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running AR algorithm.
+- `AR.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running `AR` algorithm.
-- `AR_EX.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running the extension of the `k` last recent items prediction version of AR algorithm.
+- `AR_EX.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running the extension of the `k` last recent items prediction version of `AR` algorithm.
-- `AR_Last_Item.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running the extension of the last item prediction version of AR algorithm.
+- `AR_Last_Item.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running the extension of the last item prediction version of `AR` algorithm.
-- `SR.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running AR algorithm.
+- `SR.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running `SR` algorithm.
-- `SR_EX.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running the extension of the `k` last recent items prediction version of SR algorithm.
+- `SR_EX.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running the extension of the `k` last recent items prediction version of `SR` algorithm.
-- `SR_Last_Item.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running the extension of the last item prediction version of SR algorithm.
+- `SR_Last_Item.ipynb`: Notebook that contain the submission work to generate the best possible candidates for Kaggle submission, by running the extension of the last item prediction version of `SR` algorithm.

 ## Notations
 - `AR` = Association Rule